saylesss88/nix-book/src/nix/whonix_kvm.md

 - [GnuPG and gpg-agent on NixOS](https://saylesss88.github.io/nix/gpg-agent.html)

 ### A Few Things to Consider when using Whonix

-- You can anonymously use Java / Javascript

 - No activity conducted inside `Whonix-Workstation` can cause IP/DNS leaks so long as `Whonix-Gateway` is left unchanged or only documented changes are made